 However, as online business grows, it is less likely that all of a company's digital needs can be covered by a one‑size‑fits‑all CMS or by any type of stand‑alone platform.
 This is why teams are increasingly choosing to create their own digital experience platform (DXP) out of a variety of tools and services that are best fit for each need.
 In other words, a composable DXP.

+The same architecture that makes monolithic CMSs easy to get started with is also what makes them ill‑suited for this composable approach.
 To be able to work out of the box, the features and templates of a monolith are designed to work together in a very specific way.
-This means that a small change to one part of the website or content creation process can lead to a waterfall of unexpected errors throughout the application.
-This makes integrations and other customizations complex, hard to scale, and often feel too risky to even try.
+This means that a small change to one part of the website or content creation process can lead to a cascade of unexpected errors throughout the application.
+This makes integrations and other customisations complex, hard to scale, and often feel too risky to even try.

 As composable becomes a more popular approach, it also becomes a more popular marketing term.
 While there are no strict criteria that software has to meet to claim it's composable, here are general areas to look at to evaluate just how well a CMS is going to support a modular, best‑of‑breed tech stack.